joncheng-dev/pigdice/README.md

 turn();
 Expected Output: 1-6, 1-6

-Test 5: "This will end the diceRoll function when a 1 is rolled"
+Test 5: "This will end the turn diceRoll function when a 1 is rolled"
 Code:
 turn();
 Expected Output: 0

-Test 6:
+Test 6: This will run the turn function until a 1 is rolled
+Code: turn();
+Expected Output: lots of numbers until a 1 is rolled then it will console.log a 0.

+Describe: Player.prototype.updateScore

+Test 7: "It should add the player's round score to the total score."
 Code:
+let firstPlayer = new Player("Jon");
+let roundScore = 25;
+firstPlayer.updateScore(roundScore);
+firstPlayer;
 Expected Output:
+{name: "Jon", score: 25;}
 ```

 ## Technologies Used